1000001101000/Debian_Module_Builder/README.md

 # Debian_Module_Builder
+If this project helps you click the Star at the top of the page to let me know!

 A tool for automatically building missing mainline modules for the Debian kernel

 In theory if you require a kernel module that isn't provided by your distrobution's kernel package you should build your own kernel package.
 In practice this can be kind of a pain when compared to a simple "apt-get upgrade linux-image".